• About

 Instructions

-• Once the pasta is done, drain and reserve some of the pasta cooking water.
+• When the pasta is done cooking, reserve 1 cup of the pasta water, then drain.

-• Return the pasta to the pan and toss with parm and garlic breadcrumbs
+• Return the pasta to the pan and toss with the Parmesan cheese adding a splash of pasta cooking water if desired.

 Fried Eggs

-• Wipe out the breadcrumb pan with a paper towel.
-Pour a generous amount of olive oil into the pan and heat until oil is just shimmering.
+• When your breadcrumbs are toasted, wipe out the pan with a paper towel then pour about 2 Tablespoons of olive oil and heat until oil is just shimmering.

 Assembly

-• Divide pasta into bowls and top each one with a fried egg.
+• Divide pasta into bowls and top each bowl with the toasted breadcrumbs and a fried egg.
 Enjoy while hot!

 Notes

-Always make your fried eggs in olive oil.
-You’ll want delicious crispy wispy edges and the best way to achieve this is with a big glug of Extra Virgin Olive Oil.
+Always fry your eggs in olive oil.
+You’ll want delicious crispy wispy edges and the best way to achieve this is with a big glug of your favorite olive oil.

 Nutrition